rbpollock/labboNetwork/docs/guides/reputation-oracle-setup.md

 # Reputation Oracle Setup

-If you'd like to run the reputation oracle locally (for development purposes or to try some of the examples in ColonySDK), please follow this guide.
+If you'd like to run the reputation oracle locally (for development purposes or to try some of the examples in LabboSDK), please follow this guide.

-## Deploy Colony locally
+## Deploy Labbo locally

-First we need to deploy the Colony Network contracts locally.
+First we need to deploy the Labbo Network contracts locally.
 Please follow [this guide](deploying-colony-locally) to the end to do that first.

 :::info
 After successful deployment, leave the Ganache development server running.
 The Reputation Oracle makes heavy use of it and the contracts that are deployed on our local chain!